-In August 2019, we gave members of the UK’s six largest banking groups a Specific Direction to implement CoP by the end of March 2020.
+In August 2019, we gave members of the UK’s six largest banking groups Specific Direction 10 to implement CoP by the end of March 2020.
 The PSPs subject to the direction are involved in around 90% of FPS and CHAPS transactions.

 In July 2020, we confirmed that the directed PSPs had achieved widespread implementation of CoP, with certain agreed exemptions.
 This marked a significant milestone in addressing APP scams, but we aren’t stopping there.
 We want to continue to expand the protection offered by CoP, so in February 2022 we issued a Direction to ensure the transition of CoP to a single technical environment (phase 2), allowing more banks to offer the vital service.
 Following our May 2022 consultation, we also directed around 400 more financial firms to provide CoP.
 This will see nearly all transactions made via Faster Payments and CHAPS covered by CoP by October 2024.